 Three documents.
 Three owners.
 Zero integration.

-The incentive scheme was designed by HR.
+The incentive scheme was written by HR.
 The rep targets came from Finance.
 The payment curve was copied from last year with minor adjustments.
+Nobody asked whether they worked together.
+That gap - between three internally coherent documents and one coherent system - is where sales performance leaks.
+Fixing it does not require better numbers.
+It requires a single design conversation that has never happened.

 Finance owns the targets.
 “Based on last year plus 8%, here are the numbers.”